SomeWeekendReading/someweekendreading.github.io/_posts/2022-06-12-conspiracy-life.md

 <img src="{{ site.baseurl }}/images/2022-06-12-conspiracy-life-plosone-3.jpg" width="400" height="143" alt="Grimes @ PLoS ONE: Application of model to COVID-19 conspiracy theories" title="Grimes @ PLoS ONE: Application of model to COVID-19 conspiracy theories" style="float: right; margin: 3px 3px 3px 3px; border: 1px solid #000000;">
-Now, on to the update, also by Grimes. <sup id="fn4a">[[4]](#fn4)</sup>  While much of our conspiracy-minded woes are self-inflicted, some are not, as Grimes points out:
+Now, on to the update, also by Grimes. <sup id="fn4a">[[4]](#fn4)</sup>  While much of our conspiracy-minded woes are self-inflicted, some are not, as Grimes points out (__emphasis__ added):

 > Much of this is organic, arising from already existent conspiracy theories.
 An EU
-> commission report, however, found ample evidence that Russian and Chinese state forces
+> commission report, however, found __ample evidence that Russian and Chinese state forces
 > in particular had amplified and propagated conspiracy theories about COVID-19 [31], a
-> finding echoed in American intelligence reports [32].
-Such disinformation is typically
+> finding echoed in American intelligence reports [32].__ Such disinformation is typically
 > spread with the aim of undermining societal cohesion in rival nations and sowing seeds
 > of mistrust.